ArtskydJ/bitrate/README.md

 ## `var rate = bitrate(bytes, seconds, [format])`

 - `bytes` is the number in bytes
-- `seconds` is the duration in seconds
+- `seconds` is the number in seconds of the duration
-- `format` is the desired format.
+- `format` is a string of the desired format.
 Accepts:
 	- `bps`, `b/s`; bits per second
 	- `kbps`, `kb/s`; kilobits per second **default**
 	- `mbps`, `mb/s`; megabits per second